Ecuador: Cuisine

 Ceviche ecuatoriano (Ecuadorian-style ceviche) and Cuy asado (grilled guinea pig) are some of the typical dishes.

-Ecuadorian cuisine is diverse, varying with the altitude, associated agricultural conditions, and ethnic/racial communities.
-Most regions in Ecuador follow the traditional three-course meal of soup, a course that includes rice and a protein, and then dessert and coffee to finish.
+Ecuadorian cuisine is diverse, varying with the altitude, associated agricultural and environmental conditions, and ethnic/racial communities.
+Most regions in Ecuador follow the traditional three-course meal of soup: a course that includes rice and a protein, and then dessert and coffee to finish.
+Agricultural products from the plantations of the Costa, Sierra, and Oriente regions are bananas, cocoa beans, coffee, sugar, potatoes, corn, barley, rice, wheat, and tropical fruits.

-In the coastal region, seafood is very popular, with fish, shrimp, and ceviche being an integral part of the diet.
-Beef is also notably consumed in the coastal region, traditional dishes are churrasco and arroz con menestra y carne asada (rice with beans and grilled beef) served with fried plantain.
+In the coastal region, seafood is prevalent, with prepared fish, shrimps, and ceviche being an integral part of the diet.
+Beef is also notably consumed in the coastal region; traditional dishes are churrasco and arroz con menestra y carne asada (rice with beans and grilled beef) served with fried plantain.
 The latter is an emblematic dish of the city of Guayaquil.
-Meat based dishes have their origins in the cattle ranching culture of the Montubio people.
+Meat-based dishes have their origins in the cattle ranching culture of the Montubio people.

-Ceviche is an indispensable coastal dish with pre-incan origins.
-It is often served with fried plantain (chifles or patacones), popcorn, or tostado.
-Plantain- and peanut-based dishes are quite frequent in the coastal region reflecting the West African roots of many of its citizens.
-Encocados (dishes that contain a coconut sauce) are also very popular in the northern coast centering around the city of Esmeraldas.
-The coast is also a leading producer of bananas, cocoa beans (to make chocolate), shrimp, tilapia, mango, and passion fruit, among other products.
+Ceviche is a staple coastal dish with pre-Incan origins.
+It is often served with fried plantain (chifle or patacones), popcorn, or tostado.
+Plantain- and peanut-based dishes are quite frequent in the coastal region, reflecting the West African roots of many of its citizens.
+Encocados (dishes that contain a coconut sauce) are also very popular in the northern coast, centering around the city of Esmeraldas.
+The coast is also a leading producer of bananas, cocoa beans, prepared fish, shrimps, tilapia, mango, and passion fruit, among other tropical fruits.

-Pan de yuca, analogous with the Brazilian pão de queijo, is served with "yogur persa" and is often eaten as a snack in many coastal cities.
-Its origin comes from the Persian and Middle Eastern populations that settled the coast.
+Pan de yuca, analogous with the Brazilian pão de queijo, is served with yogur persa and is often eaten as a snack in many coastal cities.
+Its origin comes from the Persian and Arab populations that settled on the coastal regions of Ecuador and Argentina.

-In the highland region, various dishes of pork, chicken, and cuy (guinea pig) are popular and are served with a variety of grains (especially rice and mote) or potatoes.
-The consumption of "Cuy" or Guinea Pig, de rigueur in mostly indigenous communities, reflects the predominantly native character of the highlands.
-Considered a delicacy it is often characterized as having a mild pork flavor.

 In the Amazon region, a dietary staple is the yuca, elsewhere called cassava.
 Many fruits are available in this region, including bananas, tree grapes, and peach palms.

+In the highland region, various dishes of pork, chicken, and cuy (guinea pig) are popular, and are usually served with a variety of grains (especially rice, mote, and potatoes).
+The consumption of cuy is prevalent among the Indigenous peoples of Ecuador, and reflects the predominantly native character of the highlands.